Three Filipino Men Share Their Thoughts on Toxic Masculinity

-When did you guys first encounter these other terms you just mentioned?
+W: When did you guys first encounter the other terms you just mentioned?

 Johnel: When I first heard the term misogyny, nasa law school na ako eh [I was already in law school].
 It’s a deep, serious-sounding term that you won’t be able to figure out without context clues.
 When I was in high school and even in college, I didn’t know about it.

 It was only in the last year or so that loaded terms like sexism and misogyny were used by the mainstream media and ordinary citizens themselves.
 It was when the surge of women empowerment happened: the 2017 Women’s March, the #MeToo movement, when women decided to stand up against male oppressors.